Plotting vs Pantsing: How Much Should You Plan and Outline Before Starting a Novel?

 Whatever your method, and however much planning you do, there’ll come a moment when you need to start writing for real.
 It can feel very daunting to type “Chapter 1” (or “Prologue”) and then start putting words onto the page.

-If you’re struggling to figure out how to begin or if you want some ideas to inspire you, take a look at my post on eight different ways to start a novel (with examples from a range of books).
+If you’re struggling to figure out how to begin or if you want some ideas to inspire you, take a look at my post on eight different ways to start a novel.

 About